 This potentially allows to serve clients by deploying the robots, changing some minor set ups and getting the robot trained only -and hopefully on the edge- in the factories.

 We ourselves are not ready yet.
 We've participated in state-of-the-art conferences, we've contributed, but still our results with MoveIt are better.
 Yet we still are investing on AI because we believe it has potential.
 And we keep working on it, and that's why we are releasing some API levels.

 [16:55] When we asked ourselves if we could do it better, we did not think only about AI but also wondered if there are any other relevant things.
 And in did, there was: interoperability among modules.

 That's why we started building HRIM, a meta-model for robots.

 Our modularity solution:

 [20:28] After all of the work, we can say that modularity indeed reduces system integration effort.
 The H-ROS SoM is our solution, where we have wrapped all in a stack that goes from the hardware architecture up to the application level with optimized ROS client libraries for real-time response.

 Our vehicle is this tiny device that typically gets integrated in robot hardware.
 We've worked with manufacturers like Han's Robot.
-And got their actuators natively run ROS 2.0.
-The actuator itself is publishing, is subscribing, has parameters.
-Of course you can fine-tune things but all the complexity of installing ROS 2.0 or cross-compiling things is avoided.
+And got their robot joints natively run ROS2.
+The robot joint (or actuator) itself is publishing, is subscribing, has parameters.
+Of course you can fine-tune things but all the complexity of installing ROS2 or cross-compiling things is avoided.
 We fixed it by working directly with manufacturers.

 Using the SoM and working with manufacturers we have managed to come up with the first industrial modular and collaborative robot.
-Pre-orders are open now and MARA is available worldwide for 15,000€, what we believe is a more than reasonable price for a modular robot that has industrial capabilities and ROS 2.0 running on every single one of the joints.
+Pre-orders are open now and MARA robotic arm is available worldwide for 15,000€, what we believe is a more than reasonable price for a modular robot that has industrial capabilities and ROS 2 running on every single one of the joints.